perelloliver/BuyFromEU-Reddit-Scraper/README.md

 Approximate cost: Under 5EUR in LLM costs.

+Todo: Data formatting needs improvement.
+For example, list strings and misformatted items.
+No item in the european column should appear in the american column.
+Etc..
 Notes:
 - If you are running to re-collect data as more posts are shared, adjust the timeframe in the code to avoid scraping and processing duplicate information.